 The plate on which the pyramids of Giza are built is called the Nubian plate.
 Every movement that this plate made after the pyramids were built in regard to the geographical pole (orientation) or to the center of the Earth (levelness) results in a deviation of the structure.

-The precision with which the pyramids were built are baffling.
+The precision with which the pyramids were built is baffling.
 But what everyone seems to forget is that the age of the structure adds a significant portion to its current deviations, while they are still standing with an admirable precision.
 To find out how precise the pyramids were built, before you can establish any measuring or building methodology at all, you need to be aware of the Nubian plate movements over the last 4,500 years.
 The original precision has to estimated by the plate movement corrections first.

 There is little to no knowledge about the tilt movements of the Nubian plate over the last few thousand years, but the more about the drift and the Eulerian rotation of the plate.
 The term Eulerian rotation refers to a virtual point on the plate around which it seemingly rotates.
 We cannot correct the levelness or horizontalness of the pyramids by any accurate means, so we leave the levelness uncorrected.
 But we can correct the orientation of the pyramids.

 Based upon several measurements over the last decades it is quite certain that the Nubian plate moves consistently counterclockwise about 13” (“=arc seconds) per thousand years.
 Assuming it is true that the pyramids are 4,500 years old we can assert that the Nubian plate has rotated around 59” counterclockwise, which is about 1′ or 0.0167°.
 If the pyramids are older, the grade of rotation was larger.